Homemade Semolina Pasta

 PREP TIME: 1 Hour

-This recipe is from Chef Andrea Apuzzo of Andrea’s Restaurant in New Orleans.
-Andrea believes in preparing dishes with only the freshest ingredients to serve to his patrons.
-Before you can even think of making the Tomato Basil Sauce recipe that follows, you have to make your pasta from scratch.
 Pasta is one of the world’s greatest foods.
-It is delicious, healthy, and low in fat.
+It is delicious, healthy and low in fat.
 You can make pasta in any imaginable shape and serve it with almost any food.
 Invest in a small pasta machine for your kitchen and make your own fresh pasta.
-It is no more difficult than making any other kind of dough and it gives superior results.

-Mix the two flours together and make a mound on top of a clean surface.
-Make a well in the center of the mound.
-In a large bowl, beat the eggs and mix in the olive oil, salt and one cup cold water.
-Pour this into the flour well.
-With your hands, mix the flours and liquids together and knead until you have a ball of dough.
-Add up to another ½ cup of water to help things along, as necessary.
-Work the dough by rolling it away from you on the counter while simultaneously tearing it in half.
-Then pull it back together while rolling it back towards you, always keeping some pressure on the dough with the balls of your hands.
-Keep rolling and tearing for five minutes, until the mixture is uniform and smooth.
-Dust with flour now and then to keep the dough from sticking.
-Make the dough into the shape of a bread loaf and dust with white flour.
-Cover with a dry cloth and allow the pasta dough ball to rest for five minutes.
+Mix 2 flours together and make a mound on top of a clean surface.
+Make a well in center of mound.
+In a large bowl, beat eggs and mix in olive oil, salt and 1 cup cold water.
+Pour egg mixture into flour.
+With your hands, mix flours and liquids together and knead until you have a ball of dough.
+Use up to ½ cup of water to moisten dough, as necessary.
+Work dough by rolling it away from you on counter while simultaneously tearing it in half.
+Pull it back together while rolling it back toward you, always keeping some pressure on dough with balls of hands.
+Keep rolling and tearing for 5 minutes or until mixture is uniform and smooth.
+Dust with flour occasionally to prevent dough from sticking.
+Make dough into shape of a bread loaf and dust with white flour.
+Cover with a dry cloth and allow pasta dough ball to rest for 5 minutes.
 Cut off a piece of dough about the size of your fist and flatten it into a disk.
 Dust it lightly with flour.
-The dough is now ready to be shaped using your pasta machine.
+Dough is now ready to be shaped using pasta machine.
+NOTE: If making egg pasta, eliminate cold water and add 4 additional eggs.

 Salsa Pomidoro Basilico - (Tomato Basil Sauce)